kdmarrett/fp-diannao/README.md

 Batch size is set to 32.

 Since the max number of threads per block is 1024 After reviewing the device properties

+### CUDNN

+To improve memory further beyond using shared memory, a logical next step would be to convert the convolution into matrix multiplication [1].
+However, in order to take advantage of this to the full extent most sources recommend using the built in GEMM operation optimized for cuda devices [2].

+Doing this requires an unroll rearrangement of the neuron_i array to facilitate a matrix multiply operation to produce each output element.
+Matrix multiply can further reduce pressure on global memory accesses as it has a much higher computation to communication ratio however it requires that the inputs are replicated `Kx * Ky` times.

+[1] Kumar Chellapilla, Sidd Puri, Patrice Simard.
+High Performance Convolutional Neural Networks for Document Processing.
+Tenth International Workshop on Frontiers in Handwriting Recognition, Université de Rennes 1, Oct 2006, La Baule (France). ffinria-00112631f

+[2] Programming Massively Parallel Processors.
+Kirk et al.